hyrumvanslyke/42-code-intro/README.md

 # 42-code-intro
 One of our first demos while working with code.
+We worked on basic JS and set variables.